 Vitamin C is a known natural antihistamine and can be found in oranges, lemons and grapefruit.
 Also present are bioflavonoids, which have powerful anti-allergy effects.
 The combination of vitamin C and bioflavonoids together provide a natural decongestant and antihistamine for sufferers and help alleviate symptoms.

-"Vitamin C acts as a natural antihistamine," says Nutritional Therapist Alison Cullen from A.Vogel.
+"Vitamin C acts as a natural antihistamine," says Nutritional Therapist Alison Cullen from natural remedies manufacturer A.Vogel.
 "Your body can’t make or store vitamin C, so it has to be available in low, consistent doses to support your nasal lining."

-Oranges are a good source of vitamin C or you can take a supplement.
+Oranges make for a natural hay fever remedy that is convenient, tasty and cheap because they're a good source of vitamin C, or you could take a supplement.

 What to take: 1,000mg of vitamin C a day.